< Free Resources

 Issue #1: Business Combinations vs. Asset Acquisitions

 The first issue relates to determining what exactly was purchased.
 Did the entity purchase a business or just a bunch of assets?
-This determination matters because the accounting is vastly different as we discuss in this post.
+This determination matters because the accounting is vastly different!

 Needless to say, the accounting for an asset acquisition is far easier than accounting for a business combination.
 Therefore, many purchase agreements often stipulate the transaction is an asset purchase.
 But, don’t let the wording fool you!
 If what is being acquired meets the definition of a business, then ASC 805 is applicable, regardless of what those pesky lawyers and tax accountants say!

 According to ASC 805, to be considered a business, the acquired set needs to have an input and at least one substantive process that together significantly contribute to the ability to create outputs.
-The guidance, originally set out in ASU 2017-01 and summarized in this post, provides a framework to evaluate when an input and substantive process are present, as well as provides more stringent criteria for sets without outputs to be considered a business.
+The guidance provides a framework to evaluate when an input and substantive process are present, as well as providing more stringent criteria for sets without outputs to be considered a business.

 Issue #2: Identifying the Assets Acquired and Liabilities Assumed

-The second issue relates identifying all the assets acquired and liabilities assumed.
-Obviously, we start with the assets and liabilities reported on the acquiree’s balance sheet, but we don’t stop there!
-It also includes intangible assets, if they are separable or arise from contractual or legal rights.
+The second issue relates to identifying all the assets acquired and liabilities assumed (“net assets”) in the business combination.
+It’s important to start with the assets and liabilities reported on the acquiree’s balance sheet, but don’t stop there!
+Intangible assets must also be included if they are separable or arise from contractual or legal rights.

-Included in the intangible assets acquired are in-process research and development projects and brands, even if the acquirer intends to “kill the brand” post-acquisition.
-Check out this post for more on identifying intangible assets acquired in a business combination.
+Included in the intangible assets acquired are in-process research and development (IPR&D) projects and brands, even if the acquirer intends to “kill the brand” post-acquisition.

 Issue #3: Valuing the Assets Acquired and Liabilities Assumed

-Now that we’ve identified the net asset acquired, ASC 805 requires us to determine the fair value of the assets and liabilities at fair value determined in accordance with ASC 820 Fair Value Measurements.
+Now that the net assets acquired have been identified, ASC 805 requires the acquirer to determine the fair value of the net assets in accordance with ASC 820 Fair Value Measurements.
 This is the third issue relating to the accounting for business combinations.

 Most of us didn’t go to school to learn how to value intangible assets.
-How do you measure the fair value of an in-process R&D project in the “monkey phase” of trails?
+How do you measure the fair value of an IPR&D project in the “monkey phase” of trails?
 Or the fair value of a brand that the acquirer intends to “kill” post-acquisition?
 Who knows?
-However, what we do know is that we need to consider market participant assumptions and, when you don’t know how to do something, ask for help!
+However, what we do know is that market participant assumptions must be considered and, when you don’t know how to do something, ask for help!
 That’s why both preparers and auditors often rely on the work of specialists for such matters.

 Issue #4: Accounting for Contingent Consideration

-As we discuss further in this post, the acquirer needs to remeasure the contingent consideration each reporting period.
+The acquirer must remeasure the contingent consideration each reporting period.
 And, since this remeasurement is recorded through current period earnings, this can lead to an incentive for management to overestimate contingent consideration at the acquisition date.
 Auditors should be careful in this area!

 Issue #5: Determining the Measurement Period

 The final accounting issue relates to an area where a lot of people misinterpret the guidance.
 Many companies believe they have up to one year to finalize the purchase price allocation, with any adjustments being recorded by an adjustment to goodwill.
 This is not true!
 The FASB didn’t give entities a one-year “blank check” to get the accounting straight.
 First, entities have to document and disclose within the financial statements which items are accounted for provisionally at the acquisition date.
 Second, the measurement period is not always one year.
-Once you’ve got the information you need to determine fair value of an asset or liability initially recorded provisionally, the measurement period ends.
-Check out this post for more information on the measurement period.
+Once you have the information needed to determine the fair value of an asset or liability initially recorded provisionally, the measurement period ends.

 Accounting Differences: ASC 805 vs. IFRS 3